dlops-io/serverless-deployment/README.md

 googletrans==4.0.0rc1
 ```

-* Click on "DEPLOY" to deploy the code as a CLoud Function
+* Click on "Save and Deploy" to deploy the code as a CLoud Function
 * Deployment will take a few minutes to complete

 ### Test Cloud Function